 Twitter is great for instant, breaking information.
 I probably get 80 percent of my news from Twitter.
 Twitter is great for sport fans and of course Android gamers.
 Over the last few years, I have tried a number of different Twitter apps for Android and have found some work better than others.
 Depending on what you want to use Twitter for, it will influence which app you chose.
 This is not a complete list and there will be new ones coming down the road soon.

-Alphascope is Socialscope’s initial Android Twitter app.
-If you do not know, Socialscope is a Blackberry app that is being designed to handle multiple social networks.
-The app has never officially launched yet and one has to sign-up to get an invite.
-One of neat things of Socialscope is its user interface.
+One of neat things of Scope is its user interface.
 It is clean and very easy to use.
 Alphascope follows in its footsteps by providing a very clean and intuitive interface.

-With Alphascope you can have your Twitter, Foursquare, Facebook, Tumblr and Instagram accounts all in one app.
+With Scope you can have your Twitter, Foursquare, Facebook, Tumblr and Instagram accounts all in one app.
 It does not appear you can have multiple Twitter accounts at this time.
 The app has one main view with all the networks integrated in one column, but does provide a pop-up menu on the bottom of the screen where you can choose which network feed you want to focus on.
-I did not see a way to monitor Twitter lists.
-The app also allows you to invite your friends to join Alphascope.

 UberSocial also had its origins from a BlackBerry app that was once called UberTwitter.
 UberSocial (formerly Twidroyd) is a free app, so there are ads.
 You can purchase a subscription for $4.99 that will provide unlimited updates and no ads.
 The app has a large number of customization options such as app themes, photo and video services, URL shortening, and geo-tagging.